Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Langevin samplers and transport maps

 An irreversible perturbation corresponds with choosing the term $\gamma$ such that the resulting SDE is not time-reversible, while preserving the invariant distribution of the unperturbed system.
-By using the Fokker--Planck equation of \eqref{eq:irrev}, one can show that to preserve the invariant measure, $\gamma$ should be chosen such that $\nabla \cdot (\gamma(y) \pi(y)) = 0$ for all $y$.
-A simple and frequently used choice is $\gamma(y) = \mathbf{C}\nabla \log \pi(y)$, where $\mathbf{C}$ is a constant skew-symmetric matrix, i.e., $\mathbf{C} = -\mathbf{C}^\top$.
-Irreversible perturbations are computationally attractive, as applying them requires only one additional matrix-vector multiplication for each step of the Langevin dynamics.
+By using the Fokker--Planck equation of \eqref{eq:irrev}, one can show that to preserve the invariant measure, $\psi$ should be chosen such that $\nabla \cdot (\psi(y) \pi(y)) = 0$ for all $y$.
+A simple and frequently used choice is $\psi(y) = \mathbf{C}\nabla \log \pi(y)$, where $\mathbf{C}$ is a constant skew-symmetric matrix, i.e., $\mathbf{C} = -\mathbf{C}^\top$.
+This irreversible perturbation is computationally attractive, as applying it requires only one additional matrix-vector multiplication for each step of the Langevin dynamics.
+The work \cite{zhang2022geometry} proposes an irreversible perturbation tailored to an already reversibly-perturbed OLD, and empirically shows the advantages of using a state-dependent skew-symmetric matrix in the irreversible perturbation.
+The resulting so-called \emph{geometry-informed irreversible perturbation} is $\psi(y) = \mathbf{C}(y)\nabla \log \pi(y) + \nabla\cdot\mathbf{C}(y)$, where $\mathbf{C}(y) = -\mathbf{C}(y)^\top$.
 Theoretical results show that, in continuous time, the performance of the Langevin sampler cannot be hurt by the choice of the irreversible perturbation; see \cite{hwang2005accelerating,rey2015irreversible,rey2015variance,rey2016improving}.

-The irreversible perturbation that \emph{most} accelerates Langevin dynamics for Gaussian distributions in any dimension is studied in \cite{lelievre2013optimal}.
-The use of irreversibly perturbed Langevin dynamics in MALA is explored in \cite{ottobre2019optimal}.
-The work \cite{zhang2022geometry} proposes an irreversible perturbation tailored to an already reversibly perturbed OLD, and empirically shows the advantages of using a state-dependent skew-symmetric matrix in the irreversible perturbation.
-The resulting so-called \emph{geometry-informed irreversible perturbation} is $\gamma(y) = \mathbf{C}(y)\nabla \log \pi(y) + \nabla\cdot\mathbf{C}(y)$, where $\mathbf{C}(y) = -\mathbf{C}(y)^\top$.
-We also note the work of \cite{ma2015complete}, which also describes the use of reversible and irreversible perturbations for accelerating the convergence of Langevin samplers, without providing any particular method for choosing the perturbations $\mathbf{B}(y)$ or $\gamma(y)$.
+We also refer the interested reader to the works of \cite{lelievre2013optimal,ottobre2019optimal,zhang2022geometry} for further results related to irreversible perturbations.